Experience one of the world's most incredible natural displays

 the local culture while staying out of the elements; however,

-your heated railcar early this morning and settle in next to a
+Board your comfortable, heated railcar, and settle in next to a

 picture window to watch the route unfold.
 Enjoy a full day on the